SpikeAlerts/Website/pages/about.md

 # Hello!

-This is an effort to make a text alert system for Air Quality Spikes in Minneapolis.
+We are a collective working to make a text alert system for Air Quality "Spikes" in Minneapolis.

 ## Background